-With the advent of social media, YouTube and blogs (like this one) coaches are bombarded with X’s & O’s and drills and it’s easy to be distracted by the things we see other coaches doing.
+With the advent of social media, YouTube and blogs (like this one) coaches are bombarded with XsOs, drills, ideas, etc. It’s easy to be distracted by the things we see other coaches doing.

 But most of it is just “stuff” and the fallacy of “if a little is good then more must be better” is a pathway to mediocrity.